jrstew/jrstew.github.io/_pages/about.md

 I have studied applications to social networks, brain networks, and HIV / public health.
-My research has been published in both statistical journals and network science journals, and my software is avaiable as an R package from CRAN.
+My research has been published in both statistics journals and network science journals, and my software is avaiable as an R package from CRAN.